raplayer/nanotimeparse/README.md

 ## Description

 Get subsets of (-i) Oxford Nanopore Technologies (ONT) basecalled fastq reads in slices of (-s) minutes, over a period of (-p) minutes.
-Input fastq file is output as 2 sets of n fasta files (n = p/s).
-Set 1 is n fasta files, and each file contains reads generated from the start of the ONT run to each time slice.
-Set 2 is also n fasta files, but each file contains only newly generated reads between each time slice.
+Input fastq file is output as 2 sets of _n_ fastq files (_n = p/s_).
+Set 1 is _n_ fastq files, and each file contains reads generated from the start of the ONT run to each time slice.
+Set 2 is also _n_ fastq files, but each file contains only newly generated reads between each time slice.

 ## Notes

-	- WARNING: there may be identical fasta headers in output fasta files
 	- for best results, p should be evenly divisible by s (i.e. p/s = INT)
 	- using INT for minutes is preferrable, however, FLOAT is fine if p/s = INT
-	- example output, see \`sandbox/nanotimeparse-test.fq/\`, and check log for details
+	- example output, see `sandbox/nanotimeparse-i_test.fq.s_1.p_10/`, and check log for details
 	- be sure to concatenate all fastq files output from a single ONT flowcell

 ## Usage